7 Tax Deductions For Homeowners: Your Breaks And Benefits

 Before we dive into the deductions available for homeowners, it is essential to understand the difference between standard and itemized deductions.
 Both types of deductions can lower your overall income tax burden by reducing your taxable income.

 The Internal Revenue Service (IRS) makes the standard deduction available to all tax filers.
-In 2023, the standard deduction breaks down like this:
+In the upcoming 2024 tax year, the standard deduction breaks down like this:

 With the standard deduction, you can reduce your taxable income by a standard amount.
 When you itemize deductions, including tax breaks for homeowners, you forgo the standard deduction.
 Instead, the total amount of the itemized deductions will offset your taxable income and lower your tax burden.